yafp/ttth/app/README.md

 ## /app/

 This folder contains all the app files.
-This includes:

-* CSS
-* Images
-* JavaScripts
-* Translations
-* HTML